RichardMidnight/Macbook-m1/README.md

       Install Crystalfetch from App store

-      Run Crystalfetch and Download Windows 10 or Windows 11 for Apple Silicon to your Downloads Folder
+      Run Crystalfetch and Download Windows 11 for Apple Silicon to your Downloads Folder.
+Win 10 may not work.

       Start UTM, New, Virtulize, Windows, ...
+      You neet to select EUFI and TPM-2

       You will need to buy and apply a Windows license.